-Here are some compelling facts about literacy in the U.S.:
+Here are some compelling and disturbing facts about literacy in the U.S.:

-Over 40 million adults in the U.S. don't read well enough to read a simple story to a child.
+> Over 40 million adults in the U.S. don't read well enough to read a simple story to a child.
+How shocking is that?!

-60% of American prison inmates and 85% of juvenile offenders have reading problems.
+> 60% of American prison inmates and 85% of juvenile offenders have reading problems.
 That is a pretty scary statistic!

 Fact Sources: US Dept. of Education & US Dept. of Health & Human Services

-Afterwards, I take Isis home and give her a nice big Kong bone filled with peanut butter or a special chew stick!
+Afterwards, I take Icy home and give her a nice big Kong bone filled with peanut butter or a special chew stick!
 It's so much fun and so rewarding, we love the children reading to dogs program!

 "To learn to read is to light a fire;